Whenever I mention that Tai Chi (Taijiquan) is a martial art, people ask me: can you use Tai Chi for self defense?

 And I really believe that some of the applications are memorized by my body.
 As I notice when I play with my kids.

 To sum it up: Tai Chi is not suitable for a workshop à la “learn how to defend yourself in 3 hours”.
-But over time you will pick up some useful applications.
-And don’t forget that all the things you can learn do not only apply in physical fights, but in verbal fights also!
+But over time you will pick up some applications.
+And don’t forget that all the things you learn do not only apply in physical fights, but in verbal fights also!
 For me, Taijiquan skills are just another tool in my communication skill box.

 I think Taijiquan is fun, relaxing, and a wonderful way to move your body.
-The self defense skills are just a little long-term-bonus!
+The self defense skills are just a mere little long-term-bonus!

 P.S.: Read this article about self defense for women: Martial arts delusion and how it hurts women.
 It’s eye-opening.
 And you’ll understand what kind of self defense tools you actually need.
 And Taijiquan might be just the right one.